lw8192/Red-Team-Dev/C/README.md

         //example main function
         return 0;
     }
+Pass by reference: pass address of a variable into a function, then functions modifies the data at the address.

+### Common C Functions and Libraries
+stdio.h - library for input / output functions. printf(), scanf()
+#include <Windows.h>      //Windows API calls
+<stdlib.h>       //memory functions
 built in C functions: strcpy(), strlwr(), strcmp(), strlen(), strcat()
 strcpy(dest, src);  //copy a string from a source to a destination, copying each byte to the destination (stopping after it copies the null termination byte).
 sizeof() - determine size of a variable declared with that data type for the target architechure.
 scanf(); //used for input, expects all args to be pointers
+malloc();  //allocate memory on the heap, returns void pointer (need to typecast), null if not sucessful.
+Every malloc call - error check to see if successful.
 ### Using Command Line Arguments
 Access command line args in C by including an int and a array of strings - int is the count of the arguments, array is the actual args passed. argv[0] = name of executing binary.
 Using command line arguments: